Amber Alert: Girl, 2, missing with father found safe

-Father hands over toddler at centre of Amber Alert after hour of 'negotiation' with police
+Father of toddler at center of Amber Alert facing abduction and assault charges

-Armed police are seen in Hamilton after an Amber Alert was issued overnight.
-(CTV News Toronto)

 Web Staff , CTV News Toronto